 Durham, North Carolina, United States

-RECRUITINGProportion of subjects who do not meet a stopping rule for safety and remain free of all safety events listed in the outcome description, through Week 20 (Cohort 1) post treatment initiation or until receiving a transplant, whichever occurs earlier.
+Proportion of subjects who do not meet a stopping rule for safety and remain free of all of the following through 26 weeks (Cohort 1) after starting treatment or until receiving a transplant, whichever occurs earlier.

-Proportion of subjects who do not meet a stopping rule for safety and remain free of all safety events listed in the outcome description, through Week 24 (Cohort 2) post treatment initiation or until receiving a transplant, whichever occurs earlier.
+Proportion of subjects who do not meet a stopping rule for safety and remain free of all of the following through Week 24 (Cohort 2) post treatment initiation or until receiving a transplant, whichever occurs earlier.

 Proportion of subjects who have not met a subject stopping rule, and remain free of all of the following through Week 24 post treatment initiation or until receiving a transplant, whichever occurs earlier: 1.
 Grade 3 or higher infusion reaction, 2.
 Grade 3 or higher infections, and 3.
 Any malignancy.
 The study site will grade the severity of adverse events experienced by the study subjects according to the criteria set forth in the National Cancer Institute's Common Terminology Criteria for Adverse Events (CTCAE) Version 5.0 (Published November 27, 2017).